MotusWTS/motusClient/inst/doc/upstream_api.md

       e.g.
       curl --data-urlencode json='{"user":"someone","password":"bigsecret"}' https://sgdata.motus.org/data/custom/authenticate_user

-   - returns a list with these items:
+   - returns an object with these fields:
       - authToken: character string; 264 random bits, base64-encoded
       - expiry: numeric timestamp of expiry for token
       - userID: integer motus ID for user
-      - projects: integer vector of project #s user is allowed to request tag detections for
+      - projects: array of integer project #s user is allowed to request tag detections for
-      - receivers: character vector of serial #s of receivers user is allowed to request tag detections for
+      - receivers: array of character serial #s of receivers user is allowed to request tag detections for

    or